Berthold Wehmeyer: Biography

-On 22 April 1947, Wehmeyer, a trained locksmith, and his companion, whose name is not known, set out on a so-called hoarding trip to the Prignitz region.
+On 22 April 1947, Wehmeyer, a trained locksmith, and his companion, Hans Wagner, a baker, set out on a so-called hoarding trip to the Prignitz region.
 In Wusterhausen the next day, they met the 60-year-old Eva Kusserow from Berlin-Weißensee, who was also on a hoarding trip.
 That same evening, the three met again in Wusterhausen.
 While Wehmeyer's acquaintance and Kusserow successfully exchanged their barter goods for potatoes, Wehmeyer was unsuccessful.
 In order to gain possession of Eva Kusserow's 20 kg of potatoes, Wehmeyer and his acquaintance strangled the woman.
 In addition, they raped her.
 The two convicts hid the woman's body in a field near Wusterhausen, where it was found on 28 April 1947.

 A few days later, Wehmeyer and his acquaintance were identified as suspects by the Berlin criminal police and arrested.
 However, with the means of forensic technology available at the time, it was not possible to clearly assign the blame for the murder to one of the two suspects, especially since the two accused each other.
 Wehmeyer's acquaintance later recanted his confessions and, together with his wife, incriminated the suspect Berthold Wehmeyer as the main perpetrator.
 In a psychiatric report, Wehmeyer was also attested to be a "coarse violent offender" with an "unusual sexual drive".
 He had already been convicted of robbery in another case at the age of sixteen.
 His acquaintance, on the other hand, was certified as having a normal sexuality.